-Whether natural or unnatural, long or short, great-looking curly hair is possible for everyone.
+Whether natural or unnatural, medium, long or short, great-looking curly hair is possible for everyone.
 Here are a few step-by-step methods to achieve long-lasting, beautiful curly haircuts.
 We will be showing you a variety of simple hairstyles that can be easily fitted to your own personal style.

 If your hair is not naturally curly, we recommend using the Lee Stafford Chopstick Styling & Curling Wand.
 This is one of the easiest products on the market to use and the results look effortless.
 If you want tight curls, section your hair into very small sections, as the heat will reach all the hair particles.
 For lighter and flowing curls, curl large sections of hair.
 Start from the bottom back of your head nearest your neck.
 For each curl, twist the hair around the wand in alternating directions.
 This will give the effect of natural curly hair.
 If your hair is already curly, you are one step ahead.